 Ideally yes but it is not essential.
 Sometimes apparent funnel chest may be caused by another issue, or be associated with other problems.
 In that regard seeing your GP for an initial assessment and appropriate tests before seeing the Pectus Clinic may be helpful.
 Remember the Pectus Clinic is run by doctors and it is regarded as good practice that the Pectus Clinic receives a referral from your GP and it will assist in booking the appointment at Spire St. Anthonys Hospital.
 Following the consultation, a clinic letter (unless otherwise requested not to) will be sent to your GP and/or referring doctor.

 Yes.
 You will require a Chest CT scan to allow detailed measurements to be taken of your chest wall deformity.
 It will also help the Pectus Clinic decide what is the best treatment option for you.
-In addition, depending on symptoms the Pectus Clinic may require further investigations to clarify if you have any functional issues particularly with your heart and lungs.
+In addition, depending on symptoms the Pectus Clinic may require further investigations to clarify if you have any ‘functional’ issues particularly with your heart and lungs.
 The chest CT scan can be arranged through a Spire hospital.

 The process from CT scan to design and finally manufacture takes approximately 8 weeks and needs to be considered prior to agreeing on your date for surgery.